bitlogik/uniblow/README.md

 ### Cryptnox card

 The [Cryptnox card](https://cryptnox.com) is a crypto credit-card sized hardware wallet with advanced functionalities.
+This device is very secure thanks to its CC EAL6+ security grade central chip.
 The compatible model is the BG-1 card (single or Dual).

 When a card is initialized using Uniblow, it generates a BIP39 mnemonic seed,